aravind-ramaswami/arr229/lab2.md

 ![image](https://github.com/user-attachments/assets/77ce2530-5462-4a0d-af72-ee529e4408fe)

 I processed the IMU data in a separate function shown below.
-I stored the data in 3 float arrays (pitch, roll, yaw) so I could process each array separately.
-Additionally, I can perform separate operations on each array such as filters or transforms.
+I stored the data in 3 float arrays (pitch, roll, yaw) so I could process each array separately and perform separate operations on each array such as filters or transforms.
 I stored them as floats as a balance between accuracy and space.
 Additionally, I stored the final combined  data in 3 arrays.
 I did not store the separate accelerometer, filtered accelerometer data, and gyroscope data in separate arrays to save space.
 I stored these values as floats and updated them as new data came in.

 ![image](https://github.com/user-attachments/assets/19d6b81a-7429-4abc-abed-a84afed6d43a)

 The Artemis has 384 kiB of memory.
 With 3 arrays and 4 bits per float in the array, each array can store up to 32000 elements in each array.
 Since the IMU processes data at 362hz, the Artemis can store about 88.4 seconds of IMU data if stored in 3 separate float arrays.
 This is the theoretical maximum, and the true value would be lower since the Artemis needs some memory for other processes.

-I stored time-stamped IMU data, as shown in this image.
+Time Stamped IMU Data:

 ![image](https://github.com/user-attachments/assets/aafa70b4-f659-41fd-b15c-97a9bff2e8c9)

-I also recorded 5.1 seconds on IMU data.
+5 seconds of IMU Data:

 ![image](https://github.com/user-attachments/assets/8265561e-f5b2-4af8-bcda-6527f1acd95d)